avocadosamsam/avocadosamsam/README.md

 ## 🖥️ Research Experiences
 **CFD Lab**(Computational Fluild Dynamics Laboratory), Korea ```(01/2022 ~ Present )```
 +  Undergraduate Researcher / Studying Ansys and Finite element analysis
++ Developed a CFD-based solution to address rising data center power consumption by analyzing flow guide effects in single-phase immersion cooling systems; presented the research at the 2024 National College Student Fluid Engineering Contest (2024)
-+  The aerodynamic drag of an airfoil-type the rocket fins was analyzed.
-The drag force of the airfoil and non-airfoil rocket fins was compared and applied it in the 2023 rocket design(2023)
++ Analyzed the aerodynamic drag of airfoil-type rocket fins and compared it to non-airfoil fins.
+Applied the findings of the 2023 rocket design (2023)

-+  Currently, programming Finite element analysis using C++
+**VF Space**, Seoul, Korea ```(06/2024 ~ 8/2024 )```
++ Developed and managed valve control systems for the Launch Vehicle R&D Team
++ Participated in the development of a fuel injection nozzle used for propellant delivery in a liquid-fueled rocket.
+Designed and implemented a valve control system for nozzle testing equipment using NI-DAQmx and LabVIEW, utilizing cDAQ-9189, NI-9476, and NI-9205 modules

 **Rocket Club-KURBC**, Kyonggi University, Korea ```(01/2022 ~ Present )```
 + Establish the Rocket club and lead it as the president